Red-Plugins/RedPoints/README.md

 # RedPoints
-Customized points system for players
+A custom plugin focused on points for players.